jimmort25/jimlang/README.md

 [![Build Status](https://travis-ci.com/jimmort25/jimlang.svg?branch=master)](https://travis-ci.com/jimmort25/jimlang)

 ## Summary
-Despite the colorful name, this language can be thought of as "Mini-Haskell".
+This language can be thought of as "Mini-Haskell".
 It aims to provide a set of powerful primitives for enabling the programmer to write code in a pure, functional style.
 The 'vanilla' features, especially with regard to the `EnvUnsafeLog` monad, form the plumbing for the language and allow practical things like persisting the print buffer between function calls.
 The mix-in features we chose aim to provide the functionality expected out of a Turing-complete programming language, while simultaneously giving the